twilio/workshop/docs/dynamic_apps.rst

 <http://www.twilio.com/docs/api/twiml/twilio_request#synchronous-request-parameters>`_
 on the Twilio Docs

-Uh-ho application error what should I do??
+Handling Server Errors
 --------------------------------------------

+Oh no, application error what should I do??

 .. image:: _static/app_error.png

 Don't panic if you see this, the program usually give you hints as to what gone wrong.
-Try reading the stacktrace it will tell you what error the application has run into and where it occurred.
+Try reading the stack trace it will tell you what error the application has run into and where it occurred.

 Some errors may also appear on the AppEngine logs.
 If the errors on the browser aren't too informative, try clicking on the Logs button on the AppEngine Launcher.

 ..
 TODO: maybe we should include a screen capture of where the Logs button is on the AppEngine launcher.
 I wanna make the
 .. red circles but I probably can't make it the same as what we have on the Initial Setup guide